Your One-Stop Shop for Airplane and Road Trip Breastfeeding Planning

 - Portable Pumps: The best pumps to bring on the road are typically compact, cordless, and double electric.
 A hand pump can be useful in emergency situations.
 Be sure you know how the pump operates before you hop on.

 - Filling the Seats: Breastfeeding mothers report that planes have so much background noise that they can hardly hear the pump.
 Even though you have the right to pump whenever you like, some mothers like to let their seatmates know in advance that they will be doing so.

 - Toilet Water Pressure: If you need to pump while flying, the best times to do so are before or after a meal or a drink service, or while watching a movie.
 It's a good idea to let the flight attendant know ahead of time if you'd like more privacy because worrying about being disturbed can interfere with sleep.
 Pumps should not be cleaned using water from airplane lavatories.
 Wipes for disinfecting surfaces are more secure.

 - Air Terminal Fueling: Some flights allow you to avoid pumping by doing so in the car before entering the airport, in the nursing room or bathroom of the airport shortly before boarding, or in a quiet area of the baggage claim area after landing.
 Even if your airport doesn't have a designated area for nursing or pumping, you may be able to find some peace and quiet at an empty gate.
-Please observe the following: Breast pump that doesn't require your hands or tanks that pump water
+Please observe the following: Breast pump that doesn't require your hands or liquid storage and transfer tank

 - Storing: A cup of ice can be requested from the flight attendant if you plan on pumping on a lengthy flight.
 Packing for milk into Even though some parents have asked, you shouldn't expect the airline to provide a refrigerator so that you can keep your milk cold during the flight.If you expect to spend a lot of time in the airport between flights, pack a cooler.
 One convenient way to transport breast milk back home is to freeze it and store it in a portable cooler.